Step 1. Make sure you meet the requirements and that you have connected all the cabling correctly.

 Step 6.
 Open the Device Driver and localize "HID-compliant touch screen device":

 - If you don't see it in the Device Driver continue to the next step.

 - If you can localize the driver uninstall it and restart the computer then plug-in the sensor again.
 If the problem persists continue to the next step.

 Step 7.
 Reinstall the FW

-- If not already installed, install the zForceProgrammer.
+- If not already installed, install and open the zForceProgrammer.

 - Set the sensor into the DFU mode holding down the black button on the Neonode Interface Board while connecting to the computer: